-Scabiosa, commonly known as Pincushion Flower, is a delightful and captivating perennial plant that enchants gardeners and nature enthusiasts alike.
-These plants belong to the Caprifoliaceae family and are native to Europe, Africa, and Asia.
-The name “Pincushion Flower” stems from the distinctive shape of its blossoms, which resemble a pincushion filled with pins.
+Scabiosa, commonly known as Pincushion Flower, is a delightful perennial plant that belongs to the Caprifoliaceae family.
+These plants are native to Europe, Africa, and Asia.
+Scabiosa has a remarkably long flowering season, often lasting from early summer well into fall.
+The name “Pincushion Flower” stems from the distinctive shape of its blossoms, which resemble a cushion filled with pins.

 There are numerous cultivars and varieties of Scabiosa available, offering a wide range of choices for gardeners.
 For example, Scabiosa caucasica ‘Butterfly Blue’ is a popular cultivar with lavender-blue flowers that attract butterflies and bees.
 ‘Pink Mist’ is another delightful variety featuring soft pink petals that create a delicate and romantic ambiance in the garden.
 Other cultivars, such as ‘Ace of Spades’ and ‘Black Knight,’ boast dark purple or nearly black blossoms, adding a dramatic touch to any planting scheme.